Chieze-Franklin/Bolt.js-Book/bolt-events/app-events.md

 ## bolt/app-uninstalling

-This event is raised when an [app](/app-object.md) is about to be stopped.
-This event is targeted only to the app that is about to be stopped; no other app can receive the event.
+This event is raised when an [app](/app-object.md) is about to be uninstalled.
+This event is targeted only to the app that is about to be uninstalled; no other app can receive the event.

 ### event object